-Mukhoti and Gal~\cite{mukhoti2021deep} proposed patch accuracy versus patch uncertainty (PAvPU) for evaluate uncertain estimates for each image on segmentation task; Motivated by this idea, ~\cite{krishnan2020improving} extended it to a differentiable proxy, accuracy versus uncertainty calibration (AvUC), which approximations to the accuracy versus uncertainty (AvU):
+Mukhoti and Gal et al.~\citeyear{mukhoti2021deep} proposed patch accuracy versus patch uncertainty (PAvPU) for evaluating uncertain estimates for each image on segmentation task; Motivated by this idea, ~\cite{krishnan2020improving} extended it to a differentiable proxy, accuracy versus uncertainty calibration (AvUC), which approximates to the accuracy versus uncertainty (AvU):

 The $n_{AC}$, $n_{AU}$, $n_{IC}$, $n_{IU}$ represent the number of samples in the categories of accurate and certain (AC), accurate and uncertain (AU) and certain (IC), inaccurate an uncertain (IU).
 The AvUC loss is 0 only when all the accurate predictions are certain and inaccurate predictions are uncertain: